Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 ## Core and Corner Vaccine Coercion

-My business life and income in Taipei was severely affected by vaccine panic.
+My business life and income in Taipei was severely affected by aggresive vaccine promotion from media, business and family.
 The Guardian UK was one of the primary drivers of the worldwide panic.

 You can see in the following emails, that heavy pressure was placed upon teachers to get vaccinated, from governments, bosses, and the worldwide media.